- Tuition, Fees, Room, Board and other charges are invoiced through the Business Office

 - $100 late fee assessed at 7 days past due.

-- The assessment will continue until the balance is paid in full.
+- Interest will continue until the balance is paid in full.

 Short-term Emergency Student Loans